datasets/atp-world-tour-tennis-data/README.md

 This dataset contains tennis data from the [ATP World Tour](http://www.atpworldtour.com/) website.
 The data is updated annually in October.
-Note that if the site layout is subsequently redesigned, then these scripts will no longer work.
+The data contains ATP tournaments, match scores, match stats, rankings and players overview.
+The latest available data is for 2017.

 The dataset has 53 CSV files: